Operating System for Modern Skyscrapers

 Familiar SaaS patterns and consistent color semantics reduce operational errors and shorten onboarding time for new engineers.

 Enterprise building tools face a density tradeoff.
-Legacy systems overwhelm users with complexity, while modern SaaS dashboards remove the granular data needed for diagnosis.
+Legacy systems overwhelm users with complexity, while modern SaaS dashboards strip out the granular data needed for diagnosis.

-The obvious move was a clean SaaS interface: larger cards, more whitespace, progressive disclosure.
-The problem was that too much information ended up hidden behind interactions.
-Facility teams need to compare multiple signals at once, and every extra click in a diagnostic workflow is a delay.
-The final direction moved toward higher density with persistent contextual data visible at all times.
+Facility teams need to compare multiple signals at once: every extra click in a diagnostic workflow is a delay.
+The direction was higher density with persistent contextual data visible at all times, not hidden behind progressive disclosure.

 Semantic color